csev/gradients/README.md

 These look kind of random but within the HSL color space they are a straight line and very close together.
 The last number is a bit further along that hue line as it is supposed to be contrasting.

-I found 53 gradients that my "code" liked.
+I found 53 gradients that my code "liked".

 ![Gradients](https://github.com/csev/gradients/raw/master/pretty.png)